-For the Spring Quarter ‘21, the following guidelines will be in place for all in-person activities:
+For the Summer Quarter ‘21, the following guidelines will be in place for all in-person activities:

 - A variety of spaces have been identified for potential in-person RSO events, including rooms in the Reynolds Club, Mandel Hall, Ida Noyes Hall, Bartlett Hall, and the Logan Center, as well as the Quads or campus tents.

-- Food and beverages (excluding personal water bottles) will be approved only at events with demonstrated, programmatic need.
+- Food and beverages (excluding personal water bottles) will be approved only at events with demonstrated, programmatic needs.

 - In-person tabling will continue to be unavailable.
 RSOs can request to use the Reynolds Club Marketplace or the Student Activities Center (RC 001) for individual distribution/pick-up opportunities.
 More information can be found here.

 - Most student organization travel will continue to be restricted.
 Travel within the Chicagoland area may be approved with additional guidelines.

 - No in-person group singing (masked or unmasked) will be approved at this time.